microsoft/sample-app-aoai-chatGPT/README.md

 # Lerøy HR assistant

-This repository contains the code for Lerøy's HR Assistant chat web application, which integrates with Azure OpenAI.
-Please note that some portions of the app use preview APIs.
+Welcome to the Lerøy HR Assistant repository!
+The project is based on Microsoft's [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT) and has been customized to our needs.
+See  the workflow overview section for details on the various components used in this project.

-This project is forked and modified from [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT).
+Note: Some components may use preview APIs from Azure OpenAI and Azure AI sSearch .
 ![HR Assistant Screenshot](figures/hr_assistant.png)

-## Workflow
+## Workflow overview

 ![Workflow Diagram](figures/workflow.png)

 ## 1. Data acquisition and processing

-- **Data extraction:** Utilize Power Apps to extract .aspx files from SharePoint pages, streamlining data collection.
+- **Data extraction:** Utilize Power Automate to extract .aspx files from SharePoint pages.
-- **Data processing:** Employ Azure Functions with Python to process data, converting documents to HTML format for improved accessibility.
+- **Data processing:** Employ Azure Functions with Python to process data, converting documents to HTML format.
-- **Data storage:** Store processed data in Azure Blob Storage, ensuring efficient access and management.
+- **Data storage:** Store processed data in Azure Blob Storage.

 ## 2. Azure AI Search index creation